 Our study draws on a large population-based cohort with sizeable numbers of Chinese immigrants.
 Being the first Australian study on acculturation and CVD risk in Chinese immigrants, our study examined a broad range of CVD risk factors, both singularly and jointly (10).
 To our knowledge, our study is the first to use three indicators for acculturation on migrant research in Australia, which provides a comprehensive understanding of acculturation and CVD.
 By using diverse indicators of acculturation, our findings reveal the relationship between different indicators of acculturation and CVD risk factors is complex and context-specific.
 Future studies may consider a composite indicator of multiple measures including social and cultural norms to validate measures of acculturation.

 Findings from our study should be interpreted in the light of its limitations.
 First, the association between acculturation and CVD risk is based on cross-sectional analysis without causal inferences and should be interpreted with caution.
 Second, the current measures of CVD outcomes and risk factors were based on self-reported physician diagnosis.
 Despite established validity of several measures of CVD-related outcomes such as diabetes(43), these outcomes could be differentially underestimated among the participants who are less acculturated, due to the possibility of a higher prevalence of undiagnosed diseases.
+Future data linkage could provide more objective CVD outcome findings.
 Third, the 45 and Up Study questionnaire was only available in English.
 Therefore, Chinese participants with lower English proficiency were less likely to be enrolled in this study.
 Fourth, regarding language, the 45 and Up Study only asked “Do you speak another language other than English at home?”.
 It did not ask specifically about the type of language spoken at home or language proficiency.
+Finally, there could be synergistic effects arising from the use of three proxy measures of acculturation.
 Future acculturation research could benefit from more specific and robust acculturation measures.

 Conclusion